-- Note: If 'Labor Matrix for Each Day Part' is grayed out, navigate to the 'Day Parts' tab and enter in each Day Part name and then save the changes made to before navigating back to this tab.
+- Note: If 'Labor Matrix for Each Day Part' is grayed out, navigate to the 'Day Parts' tab, enter in each Day Part name, then save the changes before navigating back to the Variable Labor tab.

-Once this selection is made, each Matrix can be further structured based on the amount of total Employees needed (General) or the amount of Employees needed for each type of Variable Job for an entered Sales Range (Custom).
+Once these selections are made, each Matrix can be further structured based on the amount of total Employees needed (General) or the amount of Employees needed for each type of Variable Job for an entered Sales Range or Entree Range (Custom).